 The directions also contain a Westhumble Circular option, starting from Box Hill & Westhumble station and getting you to Polesden Lacey in just 5.5km (3.4 miles).
 This is ideal if you want to spend more time visiting the house and gardens, and introduces a quiet valley not traversed by the main walk.
 After Polesden Lacey you rejoin the main walk route to get back to Box Hill & Westhumble station, making a total circular walk of 13.3km (8.2 miles).

-Two trains an hour run from London Waterloo to Effingham Junction daily (the fastest take about 38 minutes).
-Take the nearest train to 10am from London Waterloo to get to lunch at the right time, though if you are aiming for lunch at the Sir Douglas Haig a train an hour later would be fine.
+Two trains an hour run from London Waterloo to Effingham Junction daily (the fastest take 46 minutes).
+Take the nearest train to 10am from London Waterloo to get to lunch at the right time, though if you are aiming for lunch at the Queen Stage pub a train an hour later would be fine.
 Buy a day return to Effingham Junction.
 You will then need to buy a single for the short distance from Box Hill & Westhumble or Dorking to Leatherhead on the return journey.

-For Westhumble circular walk, take the train nearest 10.30am from Victoria to Box Hill & Westhumble.
+For Westhumble circular walk, take the train nearest 10.30am from Waterloo or Victoria to Box Hill & Westhumble.

 One train an hour (two on Sundays) returns from Box Hill & Westhumble to Victoria (journey time 56 minutes); and one an hour to Waterloo.
 Changing at Epsom may give you access to other Victoria, Waterloo and London Bridge connections.
 On Mondays to Saturdays there is an additional hourly train to Victoria from Dorking.

 Granary Cafe, Polesden Lacey (01372 452048).
 7.4km/4.6 miles into the main walk or 5.5km/3.4 miles into the circular walk from Westhumble, this self-service National Trust eatery is is currently the only lunch stop on both the main walk and the Westhumble Circular walk.
 It serves hot meals from 12-3pm and tea and cakes all day to 4pm November to February and 5pm at other times.

-There also are several good places for a picnic in the environs of Polesden Lacey, which are marked as such in the walk directions
+There also are several good places for a picnic in the environs of Polesden Lacey, which are marked in the walk directions